bkesterbyld/fabulous-oregano/content/pages/index.md

         content: >
           Data sets can be replicated for different data consumers and put wherever they are needed globally—with unique API keys generated down to the field and logic command level.
-Additionally, anybody with proper access can can login to view, search and manage data through browser-based reports.
         actions:
           - label: Learn More
             url: /features